 Ethical luxury brands:

 Last but not least, I didn’t want to leave these brands out.
 Just because I can’t afford them right now, it doesn’t mean that in the future I can maybe splurge a little bit.
+Here you have 3 options and a couple of brands like Jenni Kayne:

 Perhaps the classiest sustainable brand out there, but it comes with a price tag.
 They only carry women clothing, shoes and accessories, and they offer petite and plus sizing which is not super common in the sustainable fashion world.
 Eileen Fisher supports women, only uses sustainable fabrics and processes, ethical factories, fair trade, organic fibers… I mean, they truly have it all!
 I strongly recommend checking out their sale section, because sometimes they have amazing deals! and they offer free shipping.